-Report on the audit of the consolidated financial statements
+Report on the Audit of the Consolidated Financial Statements

-Our opinion
+Our Opinion

-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Al Meera Consumer Goods Company Q.P.S.C. (the "Company") and its subsidiaries (together the "Group") as at 31 December 2024 and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with IFRS Accounting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Al Meera Consumer Goods Company Q.P.S.C. (the "Company") and its subsidiaries (together the "Group") as at 31 December 2024 and their consolidated financial performance and their consolidated cash flows for the year then ended in accordance with IFRS Accounting Standards.